superfaceai/station/CONTRIBUTION_GUIDE.md

 ## Copyright and Licensing

-The Superface CLI open source project is licensed under the [MIT License](LICENSE).
+The Superface Station open source project is licensed under the [MIT License](LICENSE).